 Sea Horse Table Lamp

-Materials: Rectangular beam base in wood, painted vanilla or cream-white with a gold rim.
-Brass plate and tube on top.
-Pagoda lampshade with golden rims.
+Materials: Rectangular beam base in wood, painted vanilla or cream-white with a golden rim.
+Rectangular brass lid and tube on top.
+Vanilla fabric pagoda lampshade with golden rims.
 Some metal and plastic parts.
 Bakelite E27 socket.

 Height: 61 cm / 24.01”

 Lampshade: 35 x 21 cm / 13.77 x 8.26”

 Base: 17,7 x 9,2 cm / 6.96 x 3.62”